esolace88/AWS-Projects/README.md

 2. **CloudFormation:** Here, you'll find examples demonstrating how to use AWS CloudFormation.
 CloudFormation provides a common language for you to describe and provision all the infrastructure resources in your cloud environment.
 It allows you to use AWS and third-party application resources, create and manage a collection of related AWS resources, and provision and update them in an orderly and predictable way.

+3. **EventBus & Lambda:** This project focuses on how to leverage the EventBus and Lambda services in AWS.
+It demonstrates how to set up a serverless event-driven architecture using AWS Lambda functions that respond to events sent to an Amazon EventBridge (formerly CloudWatch Events) EventBus.

 Each project resides in its respective folder and includes a detailed README file explaining the project's specifics, including the problem statement, approach, and results.

 ## Getting Started